SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter37.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 37
-title: Chapter 37 - The Date Etched in Ink
+Title: Chapter 37 - The Date Etched in Ink
-layout: default
 ---

 ## *The Silk of Fate*